 Many patients who suffer from gastroparesis are not absorbing enough nutrition.
 Dietary changes can relieve symptoms while maintaining proper nutrition.
 Dietary modifications include:

-Eating foods that are low in fiber and fat; both fiber and fat can cause a delay in gastric emptying
+- Eating foods that are lower in fiber and fat; both fiber and fat can cause a delay in gastric emptying

 A trained nutritionist can help you manage your diet.